 If you want to do multi-bitrate, Custom RTMP Server provides the opportunity to do this.

 First, notice the numbers above the destination area, denoted as 1, 2 and 3.

 Enter in the details like you normally would at this point.
 The change will take effect during the stream name part.
 For each, you will want to configure a unique number in the stream.

 For example, your base might be:

 It’s always dclive_1_X, with X changing based on which bitrate you are configuring.

-Make sure the keyframe Frequency is equal to 2 or 3 seconds.
+Make sure the keyframe Frequency is equal to 2 seconds.

-Once you are satisfied, you can click SAVE AND CLOSE or click START if you want to begin streaming.
-To preview your stream, return to the DaCast backend and click on Preview.
+Once you are satisfied, you can click SAVE AND CLOSE or click STREAM if you want to begin streaming.
+To preview your stream, return to the DaCast online video platform backend and click on PREVIEW.
 To test your stream in a browser, you can copy-paste the Facebook or Twitter code in your search bar.
 Note that it can take up to 50 seconds to come up online.

-Note: If you are receive error message when trying to open the vMix recording settings, please click here.
+Note: If you receive an error message when trying to open the vMix recording settings, please click here.